microsoft/vivainsights_zoom_int/README.md

 #### 1.1 Install R

-Actor(s): Zoom Administrator, Viva Insights Analyst
+- Actor(s): Zoom Administrator, Viva Insights Analyst
+- Both the Zoom Administrator and the Viva Insights Analyst will need to download and install R on their machines.
+Instructions for installation are [here](https://cran.r-project.org/bin/windows/base/).

 #### 1.2 Download the VI-Zoom Analyst Package

 Actor(s): Viva Insights Analyst

+- This can be downloaded via this [link](https://github.com/microsoft/vivainsights_zoom_int/archive/refs/heads/main/Admin.zip).
+- Only the 'Analyst' sub-directory would be relevant for the Analyst.

 #### 1.3 Download the VI-Zoom Administrator Package

 Actor(s): Zoom Administrator

+- This can be downloaded via this [link](https://github.com/microsoft/vivainsights_zoom_int/archive/refs/heads/main/Admin.zip).
+- Only the 'Administrator' sub-directory would be relevant for the Administrator.

 #### 1.4 Prepare a mapping file and insert key into the organizational data